damianavila/RISE/doc/dev/develop.md

 The development of the frontend code is mainly in packages (development version that needs to be transpiled before being distributed within the Python package):

-- _Classical notebook_ extension:
+- _Classical notebook_ extension: It contains the extension for the classical notebook.
   - Javascript file is `rise/nbextension/main.js`
   - CSS file is `packages/classic/src/less/main.less`
     It will be transpiled to `rise/nbextension/main.css`
-- _JupyterLab_ extension - i.e. notebook toolbar button:
+- _JupyterLab_ extension: It contains the extension for JupyterLab (settings, keyboard shortcuts, toolbar button and preview panel)
   - This is the folder `packages/lab`
 - _Standalone application_ (based on JupyterLab) - the place where Reveal is used to modify the DOM:
-  - Definition of the application (what needs to be brought from JupyterLab base packages) is in the folder `app`
+  - Definition of the application (what and how to load JupyterLab base packages) is in the folder `app`
   - Customization of the application for RISE is in the folder `packages/application`
     - In particular the entry point for opening the notebook with Reveal is in `packages/application/src/plugins/index.ts#opener`.
 And in particular the conversion of the notebook is done by `RevealUtils.startReveal`.
+    - The other important file is `packages/application/src/app/index.ts`in which the main application object (including the shell) is defined.